 We performed two studies to evaluate ASSIST: One to assess user impressions of its usability, and another to assess users' navigation performance with the app.
 In brief: We found that, despite some bugs, participants had very positive impressions of the app.
 We also found that participants produced significantly fewer "mistakes" while navigating (bumps into onstacles, wrong turns, and other required interventions) when compared to not using ASSIST while navigating (and only using their preferred navigation aid).

-ASSIST is part of a larger project that seeks to create a smart and accessible transportation hub that features indoor navigation assistance alongside crowd analysis and other capabilities.
+ASSIST is part of a larger project that seeks to create a smart and accessible transportation hub featuring indoor navigation assistance alongside crowd analysis and other capabilities.
 It is the result of a collaboration between numerous institutions, including academic, industrial, and governmental entities, and has been the subject of many grants.
 Work has continued with ASSIST even after I graduated and left the project.
 In particular, some work has focused on implementing ASSIST's fine localization with more modern AR frameworks, such as ARCore (Android) and ARKit (iOS).